hrszpuk/odin-sqlite/README.md

-# odin-sqlite
+# odin-sqlite + fixed by Remy ;)
-Simple Sqlite3 bindings for [Odin](https://odin-lang.org/)
+Simple Sqlite3 bindings for [Odin](https://odin-lang.org/).
+So the original library is over 2 years old and doesn't work?
+I'm fixing it for my own project.
+However, if you find this and want to use odin-sqlite I would recommend using this fixed version as I did not manage to get the original working without modifying the source code.

-Requires built static lib from the [sqlite3 Source Code](https://sqlite.org/download.html)
+This library requires a static lib to the build using the [sqlite3 Source Code](https://sqlite.org/download.html).
+I recommend downloading the "sqlite-autoconfg" version that concludes "configure" scripts and makefiles.

 # New helpers
 I realized my old helper code was not on par with what other languages deliver, i.e. go / rust